seap-udea/GravRay/README.md

 *GravRay* is a package that implements the "Gravitational Raytracing" method [1].
-The method was originally devised by Jorge I. Zuluaga of the Solar, Earth and Planetary Physics Group of the University of Antioquia and developed with the collaboration of Mario Sucerquia.
+The method was originally devised by Jorge I. Zuluaga of the Solar, Earth and Planetary Physics Group of the University of

 The method was originally intended for studying the spatial distribution of meteoroid and asteroid impacts on the Earth.
 However